Empire-Strikes-Back/Flula/readme.txt

 - we say merge

-releases
+we say to no releases

+- our commit hashses define us
-- we, programs, have releases in repository/releases
+- we, programs, are are built from source
-- we, libraries, are included via :git/url and commit hash
+- we libraries, are included via :git/url and commit hash

 we say no to updates